Huegoxaga/notes/finance/README.md

   - A company will hire an underwriter(mostly investment bank) who will help the company to sell the IPO portion of its shares publically
     - Firm Commitment - the underwriter buys all the shares available for sell first, under a guaranteed price
     - Best efforts agreement - the underwriter sells the shares on the company behave without guarantee
-  - Regulatory compliance of financial disclosures and transparency is established durint IPO
+  - Regulatory compliance of financial disclosures and transparency is established during IPO
   - IPO shares can only be purchased through the underwriter with some requirement
     - Primary Market is where investors purchase securities directly from the issuer, e.g. purchasing IPO
     - Secondary Markets is where daily tracsation happens after the securities go public